aabbas02/aabbas02.github.io/index.md

 # About Me

 My name is Ahmed Ali Abbasi, and I am passionate about solving problems in Electrical Engineering and Applied Mathematics.
 During my undergraduate and graduate education, I have developed a strong mathematical background and gained research experience in signal processing, information theory, and deep learning.
-I am applying to the PhD program to make a significant contribution to research and academia.
-Motivated by recent works on low rank matrix completion, compressed sensing, and distributed optimization,  I want to mathematically analyze problems and propose algorithms with performance guarantees.

-In 2017, I graduated with a bachelor's in Electrical Engineering from the National University of Science and Technology, Pakistan.
-NUST is  the highest ranking university in Pakistan and is ranked 334th worldwide.
-In 2022, I graduated from Tufts University with a master's in Electrical and Computer Engineering (ECE).
-As a graduate student, I maintained a diverse interest in many topics and took courses in Applied Mathematics, Information Theory, Signal Processing, and Deep Learning.
-I am the inaugural ECE recipient of the Tufts Tripods Graduate fellowship.
-Tripods was founded as a merit-based fellowship in 2020.
-The fellowship is awarded each year to three students from the School of Engineering.
-At Tufts, I also received the Greenough Graduate Fellowship for attaining the 1st position in the ECE PhD qualification exam.

 During my master's, I completed three research papers on the unlabeled sensing problem.
 In these works, I proposed a state-of-the-art alternating minimization algorithm with a provably effective initialization.
 I connected unlabeled sensing to a broader class of `unassigned' problems by formulating unassigned distance geometry as an unlabeled sensing problem.
 I also proposed the novel $r$-local unlabeled sensing model and applied it to the linked linear regression problem in statistics.